BackyardOGT/MLP-CW2/README.md

 ## TODOs

+#### Notes

+* Env not using starting cards (game defaults to playerStart=1 rather than None)
+* Cards not shuffled (in get_init_cards, do_shuffle=False)

 #### Higher priority

+* O - env needs to account for starting cards (then set to None rather than 1 in game)
+* O - Add prioritised replay buffer etc.
+* G - fix bug with shuffled cards
+* ? - Run RL on full game vs simple agent - check `do_shuffle=True` arg in game/cards.py `init_cards`.
 * O - test rl p1/p2
 * G - Fix the no moves corner case and test
+* T - check if any of reward need be flipped
-* O - Add prioritised replay buffer
+* T - enum for win
+* ? - try (vs. simple agent) training with held out cards and how it evals with them
+* ? - look into self play
+        Seems alpha zero just runs the current weights against themselves - do both train or just p1? alphaGo zero stores best model and overwrites it if current weights better

+* T - Get running on MLP server
 * ? - check seeding is repeatable on train - seems ok on eval
 * ? - Check ac and obs spaces and bounds
-* T - check if any of reward need be flipped
-* ? - Run RL on full game vs simple agent - check `do_shuffle=True` arg in game/cards.py `init_cards`.
-* ? - look into self play
 * ? - get github agent into our system (same as random/simple agent) - mostly as eval but worth trying to train with to
-* T - Get running on MLP server
 * ? - make a cmd line print out of board state would be useful debugging

 * Work on reward and heuristic agent